The Third Jesus: The Christ We Cannot Ignore

 —Rustum Roy, Evan Pugh Professor of the Solid State Emeritus, Professor of Science Technology and Society Emeritus, The Pennsylvania State University

-"'God created man and woman in His image,'a biblical poet reminds us.
+"'God created man and woman in His image,' biblical poet reminds us.
 Deepak Chopra has returned the compliment.
 He joins other incisive minds who have reflected on Jesus as 'the true light who enlightens every person' (John 1:9).
-Jefferson, for example, revered Jesus as 'the first of human Sages.'He looked like Jefferson–dignified, brainy and humorless.
+Jefferson, for example, revered Jesus as 'the first of human Sages.'He looked like Jefferson—dignified, brainy and humorless.
 Assertive, rabble-rousing Malcolm X told Playboy magazine in 1963 'Christ was a black man.'
 Was it coincidental that his ebony Jesus bristled at the status quo as he flashed revolutionary rhetoric?
 Chopra engagingly describes Jesus as looking much like Deepak.
 Jesus enlightens us, creating a helpful 'path to God-consciousness.'
 Jesus can't be contained within stultifying Christian creeds and arid Church traditions that deify him.
 Yes, he is divine, for Chopra in the sense that he divines a way to Cosmic Consciousness.
-Here's energy within that settles us down, excites our passions we look up to capture them and points us back to Jesus, the savant who makes us conscious of the good, the true and the beautiful."
+Here's energy within that settles us down, excites our passions we look up to capture them and points us back to Jesus, the savant who makes us conscious of the good, the true and the beautiful.”

 —The Reverend Dr. Jack R. Van Ens, Creative Growth Ministries, Christian dramatist and commentator for the Vail Daily